zmsy/bucket_defender/README.md

 - Bears are pouring in from everywhere.
 You need to defeat the bears.
 - If a bear reaches the capture point, it will freeze.
 If another bear touches this bear, it'll freeze as well.
 - Prevent the frozen bear structure from filling up the bucket!
+- If you defeat enough bears, you can gain a smash point.
+This will allow you to smash the bear structure into pieces.